 Until 24 July 2017, IMPRESS used the Editors’ Code of Practice as the Code we expected our publishers to follow.
 It was this Code which was used to assess complaints made against our members by the public.

-Any complaints that are made after 24 July 2017, which relate to material first published or acts that occurred before 24 July 2017, should continue to be assessed against the Editors’ Code.
-IMPRESS can accept complaints up to 12 months from the date of the publication or act complained of.
+Complaints made after 24 July 2017, which relate to material first published or acts that occurred before 24 July 2017, should continue to be assessed against the Editors’ Code.
+Note that IMPRESS can accept complaints up to 12 months from the date of the publication or act complained of.

 The Editors’ Code of Practice has been developed since 1991 by members of the Editors’ Code of Practice Committee, convened by the Regulatory Funding Company, which is completely separate from IMPRESS.